jokull/awesome-reykjavik/docs/index.md

    card for billing as you are not yet banked.
 3. :material-bank: **Get bank account** → [Bank account](guides/bank-account.md).
 Once you have Auðkenni, you can get banked directly online without visiting a branch.
-Just download the Íslandsbanki or Arion app and log in with Auðkenni.

 There are of course other ways to go about it, but this is probably the quickest way to onboard.